davmac314/dasynq/doc/USAGE.md

                   Dasynq not to touch the watcher in any way!
 Necessary if the watcher has been deleted.

-Note that if multiple threads are polling the event loop, it is difficult to use some of the Rearm values correctly; you should generally use only REARM, REMOVE or NOOP in that case.
+Note that if multiple threads are polling the event loop, it is difficult to use some of the `rearm` values correctly; you should generally use only `REARM`, `REMOVE` or `NOOP` in that case.

 To remove a watcher, call `deregister`: